google-deepmind/deepmind-research/side_effects_penalties/README.md

 # Side effects penalties

+Side effects are unnecessary disruptions to the agent's environment while completing a task.
+Instead of trying to explicitly penalize all possible side effects, we give the agent a general penalty for impacting the environment, defined as a deviation from some baseline state.
+For example, a reversibility penalty measures unreachability (deviation) of the starting state (baseline).
+This code implements a tabular Q-learning agent with different impact penalties.
+Each penalty consists of a deviation measure (none, unreachability, relative reachability, or attainable utility), a baseline (starting state, inaction, or stepwise inaction), and some other design choices.
 This is the code for the paper [Penalizing side effects using stepwise relative reachability](https://arxiv.org/abs/1806.01186) by Krakovna et al (2019).
-It implements a tabular Q-learning agent with different penalties for side effects.
-Each side effects penalty consists of a deviation measure (none, unreachability, relative reachability, or attainable utility) and a baseline (starting state, inaction, or stepwise inaction).

 ## Instructions